kosli-dev/cli/docs.kosli.com/content/kosli_overview/kosli_tools.md

 #### Config file

-A config file is an alternative for using Kosli flags or Environment variables.
+A config file is an alternative for using Kosli flags or environment variables.
 Usually you'd use a config file for the values that rarely change - like api token or owner, but you can represent all Kosli flags with config file.
 The key for each value is the same as the flag name, capitalized, so `--api-token` would become `API-TOKEN`, and `--owner` would become `OWNER`, etc.

 You can use JSON, YAML or TOML format for your config file.